“It’s nanotech — you like it?” Iron Man asks, as a metallic liquid crawls to form an armored exoskeleton across his body.

 What Is Nanotechnology?

-Nanotechnology studies unique property changes on the nanoscale by way of manipulating atoms and molecules.
+Nanotechnology studies unique property changes on the nanoscale — between one and 100 nanometers, which is one-billionth of a meter — by way of manipulating atoms and molecules.
 The intention is to then use these phenomena for the design, characterization, production and application of materials, structures, devices and systems.

-It’s important to note, though, that nanotechnology isn’t simply a miniaturization of what’s happening at eye level.
+Nanotechnology isn’t simply a miniaturization of what’s happening at eye level, though.
 When objects are manipulated on the nanometric scale, they can develop unusual properties that diverge from their presentation on the macroscopic scale.
 A change in surface area can result in a change in physical, chemical, optical or mechanical makeup.
 Materials can become more durable, robust or conductive than their life-sized counterparts.

 Understanding these unpredictable properties that result from manipulating nanomaterials through innovative engineering and fabrication of macro-scale technologies is the task of researchers within this field.